 So I decided to opt for no jelly in my recipe but it’s totally up to you whether or not you use it!
 You can make a homemade jelly with agar agar powder or Vege-Gel, or you can use something like these flavoured jelly crystals by Just Wholefoods.

 This is a layered dairy-free trifle recipe which consists of cake, strawberry jam, fresh strawberries, custard and whipped cream.
 Then you simply repeat the layers until your bowl is full!

 For the cake

-The first step is to make the sponge cake.
+The first step to making a tasty vegan strawberry trifle is to make the sponge cake.
 I used my vanilla sheet cake recipe here.

 If you’d like something quicker that requires less effort, you can use a ready-made vegan sponge (if you can find one) or you can use a boxed vanilla cake mix.

 In case you didn’t know, most boxed cake mixes are vegan-friendly and you can make easy switches for the ingredients they ask you to add.